TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 ---------------------------------------

 The last Flow pattern realizes the deletion of an existing Domain Object in one single Action.
-The appropriates Method :php:`deleteAction()` is kind of straightforward:
+The appropriate Method :php:`deleteAction()` is kind of straightforward:

 .. code-block:: php